HoussemDellai/Azure-Push-Notification-For-Xamarin/README.md

 <h3>How to use it</h3>

-1 - Install the nuget package Xam.Plugin.AzurePushNotification on each of your Xamarin.Android, Windows Store, Windows Phone (Silverlight and RT) projects.
+1 - Install the nuget package Xam.Plugin.AzurePushNotification on each of your Xamarin.Android, Windows Store, Windows Phone (Silverlight and RT) projects.</br>
-2 - Register to Azure Push Notification
+2 - Register to Azure Push Notification.
 <h4>a - For Xamarin.Android</h4>
   - You will need to get an API Key for Google Cloud Messaging.
 This link have all the details on how to do that: https://azure.microsoft.com/en-us/documentation/articles/partner-xamarin-notification-hubs-android-get-started/#register